 Three letters of reference are required for a complete application.
 Where possible, at least two of the letters should be from university faculty or advisors who can assess your potential for doctoral studies in a research-oriented program.
 If you have been employed in social work or a related field in the past two years, at least one letter should be from a supervisor familiar with your work.
 Letters without the form are acceptable but should provide similar information.
 All letters of recommendation should be submitted using the online form found within the rackham application.

-If you submit more than three letters of recommendation, there is no guarantee all letters will be read.
-If additional letters are submitted, they should be in hard copy form and sent to:
+If more than three letters are submitted, there is no guarantee all letters will be read.

 Please upload unofficial transcripts only from institutions where a degree or certificate was earned or is being earned to your online application.
 One copy of the official transcript should be submitted directly to Rackham Graduate School.
 Offer of admission will be contingent upon receipt of official transcripts.
 Official transcripts need to be sent directly to: